jasonleff-ace/thesis-2026/README.md

 # thesis-2026
-"Projecting NBA 3-Point Percentage from Pre-NBA Data" all relevant files from the thesis.
+"Predicting Individual NBA Player 3 Point Shooting Performance from Pre-NBA Statistics" all relevant files from the thesis.